devran-hub/Zooplus-Complex-Product-Scraper/README.md

 # Zooplus-Complex-Product-Scraper
 A webscraper that scrapes product name, price, image link, description, SKU, Animal name, Rating, Category from https://www.zooplus.co.uk/

+you can view the output of the script here: https://docs.google.com/spreadsheets/d/1as0r1LUOCalZYHqfsv5AHZldgVJSJMt5vm-aFDqYPFM/edit?usp=sharing

 ## Working process
 1- Firstly script reaches category then it's sub-categories one by one